awpala/menu-demo/README.md

 ## Other Notes

-The application is organized into the view `Menu`, which is compose of components `OrderInput` and `OrderOutput`.
-A redux store is used to manage global state across the application.
+The application is organized into the view `Menu`, which is composed of components `OrderInput` and `OrderOutput` (cf. `/src/Views` and `/src/Components`, respectively).

+A Redux store is used to manage global state across the application (cf. `/src/Reducers`).

 `/src/constants.js` contains global constants which provide templated information for menu selections/items and error messaging across the application.

-The principal business logic can be found in `/src/Utilities/parseOrder.js`, particularly in the function `setMealAndItems()`.
+The principal business logic can be found in `/src/Utilities/parseOrder.js`, particularly in the main parsing function `setMealAndItems()`.